johnmtayag/Amazon-Recommender-System/README.md

         * To minimize data storage requirements, track the scores in a running total, then divide by the number of splits for the average scores for each tree.
 * The resulting score for each point is averaged across trees, and across forests.

 To help visualize this process, the following figure shows 4 randomly generated boundary lines along with the resulting scores assigned to each group.
-Note how for each boundary line, the group where the mean PC value is included is given a very high score while the group on the other side is given a score close to zero.
-In the case that the boundary line splits the data in half, both sides get a score of about 0.5.
+Note how, for each boundary line, the group where the mean PC value is included is given a very high score while the group on the other side is given a score close to zero.
+This is due to a high concentration of points that surround the mean for this dataset.
+In the case that the boundary line splits the data in half, both sides get a score that approaches 0.5.

 <p align="center">
   <img src="images/iforest_example_boundary_lines.png" alt="Example Isolation Forest Boundary Lines" width="800"/>